RyanXGrace/Stories/best_worst_day.md

 "What does it mean to you when you say 'Sir' like that?"

-My voice trembled as I said, "It's how I, as a Submissive, address my Dominant.
+My voice trembled as I said, "It's how I addressed my Dom.
 I can call you Master if you prefer."

 *Please fucking please be ok with this.*